The Carbon Footprint of Fish

 Image Credit: AdobeStock

-Because of this, farmed salmon, for example, has a bigger carbon footprint than chicken or turkey and generates more than 4kg of carbon emissions per kilogram of salmon.
+It would be tempting to think that fish farming could solve the climate impact of the fishing industry, but this is not the case because many farmed fish – particularly salmon and trout – are fed wild-caught fish.
+Farmed salmon, for example, has a bigger carbon footprint than chicken or turkey and generates more than 4kg of carbon emissions per kilogram of salmon.6

-When Oxford University researcher Joseph Poore undertook the biggest study to date on the environmental impact of different foods, he was surprised by the impact of freshwater fish farming, which provides two-thirds of such fish for the Asian market and 96 percent for the European market.
+When Oxford University researcher Joseph Poore undertook the biggest study to date on the environmental impact of different foods, he was surprised by the impact of freshwater fish farming, which provides two-thirds of such fish for the Asian market and 96 percent for the European market.12

 Dead corals after bleaching, Raja Ampat Indonesia